semanticist21/query-key-chain/README.md

 `query-key-chain` provides an efficient method for managing query keys in **TanStack React Query** using a hierarchical and functional approach.

-Each chain operation results in an array, with methods appending their segments to this array.
+Each chain produces an array, with methods appending their respective segments to it.

-By leveraging the proxy API, query-key-chain attaches methods that represent different levels of the query key hierarchy, ensuring a clean, intuitive, and scalable API for complex query key management.
+By leveraging the proxy API, `query-key-chain` attaches methods representing different query key levels, ensuring a clean, intuitive, and scalable API for complex query key management.

 ### Key Components